The Georgia DNR Board of Directors

 Mr. Wilheit is a partner at Wilheit Packaging, LLC and owner of TargetMatz, LLC.
 He serves on the board of directors of the United Way of Hall County and John Jarrard Foundation.
 Wilheit is also a member of the Benedicts of Atlanta and sits on the Chattahoochee Bank of Georgia Advisory Board, the Greater Hall County Chamber of Commerce Board of Directors, the Natural Resources Foundation, the North Georgia Mountains Authority, and the North Georgia Junior Achievement Board.
 Wilheit earned his bachelor’s degree from Mercer University and a master’s in business from Georgia State University.
 He and his wife Addie, have one child.

-Mr. Lambert is the President of The Lambert Company.
-Mr. Lambert is a member of the North Georgia Mountains Authority, the Young Harris College Board of Trustees, Young Harris College Alumni Board, and a former member of the Henry County Employee Review Board.
-Lambert earned a bachelor’s degree from the University of Georgia.
-He and his wife, Mary Lynn, have three children.
+Mr. Lambert is president of the Lambert Company.
+He is a member of the North Georgia Mountains Authority, the Young Harris College Board of Trustees and former member of the Young Harris Alumni Board and the Henry County Employee Review Board.
+He earned an associate degree from Young Harris College and a bachelor’s degree from the University of Georgia.
+He served in the U.S. Marine Corps.
+He and his wife, Mary Lynn, have three children and one grandchild.
+They reside in McDonough.

 Nancy A. Addison